priyanshumahey/priyanshumahey.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
+Hi 👋!
 My name is Priyanshu!

 Who I Am
 ======

-Who I am
+Currently studying at the University of British Columbia, my studies intersect computer science with cellular anatomy and physiology.
+My research focus is on applied machine learning, neuroscience and reinforcement learning

 My Interests
 ======

-My Interests